-HOLDING: There is no "social media privilege" and the plaintiff must produce photos or postings that relate in "any fashion to the use of [plaintiff's] hands whether it be driving or any other activity."
-Making Facebook posting "private" through the setting no more shields a party in a case than people who only share letters with his or her most personal friends.
-The use of Facebook may also undermine her claim regarding her ability to type and use a computer. \checkmark

-Vonfeldt v.
-Costco - 11/16/15

-FACTS: A worker in the Costco bakery claimed occupational disease from "over use" at the bakery.
-Costco believes the condition preexisted and that her work temporarily aggravated those injuries stemming from an auto accident in 2001 and fall at home in 2005.

-HOLDING: Plaintiff is entitled to OD benefits for her myofascial pain syndrome in her upper back, shoulders, neck, and arms.
-The Court believed her work in the bakery was the leading cause of the onset.
+HOLDING: There is no "social media privilege" and the plaintiff must produce photos or postings that relate in "any fashion to the use of [plaintiff's] hands whether be driving or any other activity."
+Making Facebook posting "private" through the setting no more shields a party in a case than people who only share letters with her most personal friends.
+The use of Facebook may also undermine her claim regarding her ability to type and use a computer. ✓ ith his onfeldt v.
+Costco - 11/16/15 ACTS: A worker in the Costco bakery claimed occupational disease from "over use" at the bakery.
+Costco believes the condition preexisted and that her work to aggravated those injuries stemming from an auto accident in 2001 and fall at home in 2005.
+OLDING: Plaintiff is entitled to OD benefits for her myofascial pain syndrome in her upper back, shoulders, neck, and arms.
+The Court believed her work in takery was the leading cause of the onset.
 (Sandler) X